MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-compliance-boundaries.md

 After the engineering change is made and the attribute is synchronized to OneDrive, Microsoft Support will send you the build number that the change was made in and an estimated deployment date.
 The deployment process usually takes 4–6 weeks after you submit the support request.

 > [!IMPORTANT]
 > You can complete Step 3 through Step 5 before this attribute change is deployed.
-But running content searches won't return documents from OneDrive sites specified in the search permissions filter until after the change is deployed.
+But running content searches won't return documents from OneDrive accounts that are specified in a search permissions filter until after the attribute synch is deployed.

 ## Step 3: Create a role group for each agency